ChristianBangGribsvad/em_spillet.github.io/pages/rules.md

 ## How the Game Works

 The site updates automatically every 20 minutes.
-Scores, charts and standings are refreshed within minutes of a match finishing.
+Scores, charts and standings are refreshed for each newly completed match.

 <div class="rules-table">
 <div class="rules-row pts-unplayed">